Frequently Asked Questions

 What is the cost of tuition?

 eStart tuition is $150 per course, provided that the course is taken concurrently for high school credit.
-The cost of tuition does not include the cost of textbooks.
+The cost of tuition does not include the cost of textbooks or other course materials.

 eStart courses are college courses taught by CCSNH college faculty. eStart courses are taught at the college academic level with the college grading system.
 Online classroom discussions and course content assume a level of maturity, attitude, experience and academic preparation consistent with a college level course.
-Students should verify with their high school principal, counselor or Running Start liaison that the college course will meet a high school requirement.
+Students should verify with their high school that the college course will meet a high school requirement.
 To find out if online learning is right for you; http://www.ccsnh.edu/students/orientation-online-learning

 Do students receive a college or high school transcript?